thrandos/thrandos/README.md

 ![Wakatime Stats](https://github-readme-stats.hackclub.dev/api/wakatime?username=18148&api_domain=hackatime.hackclub.com&&custom_title=Hackatime+Stats&layout=compact&cache_seconds=0&langs_count=8&theme=transparent)

-When ALL the emails are "important", NONE of them are.

 I'm learning Java, HTML, and countless other things.
 I know my way around Azure/AWS, much of the Adobe suite, and way too much of developer-side Minecraft.
 I use VSCode/Visual Studio, NetBeans, and sometimes just Notepad, but that doesn't count.

 In terms of non-programming things, I'm getting pretty good at Davinci Resolve, Avid, and Unity.
 I've also played around with Linux, mainly Debian and Ubuntu.